Danny Toala

-Danny Toala (born 26 March 1999) is a professional rugby union player, who currently plays as a midfield back or fullback for in Super Rugby and for in New Zealand's domestic National Provincial Championship competition.
+Danny Toala (born 26 March 1999) is a professional rugby union player, who currently plays as a midfield back or fullback for in the French Pro D2.
+He previously played for in Super Rugby and for in New Zealand's domestic National Provincial Championship competition.
 He was born and raised in New Zealand, but has represented Manu Samoa internationally, for which he is eligible due to his Samoan heritage.

 Early career

 Danny Toala attended Hastings Boys' High School, where he played First XV rugby alongside future teammates Devan Flanders, Folau Fakatava, Lincoln McClutchie and Kianu Kereru-Symes.
 He helped his team to two National Top 4 finals, narrowly losing the first 13 – 14 to Mount Albert Grammar School in 2016, but winning the second a year later against Hamilton Boys' High School 25 to 17 after an undefeated season.

 Both in 2016 and 2017, Toala was named in the Hurricanes U18 squad.

 Senior career

 On 7 August 2017, the Hawke's Bay Rugby Union announced that four players of that year's successful Hastings Boys' High School First XV side, including Danny Toala, had signed with the union for the 2018 and 2019 Mitre 10 Cup seasons.
 Toala made his Magpies debut on 30 September 2018 against Canterbury.
 He has since re-signed with Hawke's Bay for 2020 and 2021.

 Although he had played just four games for the Magpies, the announced on 24 April 2019 that they had signed Toala until 2021, considering him "a real stand-out for the Hurricanes Hunters and Under-20 sides".

 On 3 June 2019, Toala was called into the Hurricanes squad as an injury replacement for their game against the in South Africa.
 He made his debut for the Hurricanes on 9 June 2019 in Johannesburg and earned his first Super Rugby start a week later against the in Wellington.

 Due to being given limited playing opportunities, Toala only played four games for the Hurricanes during his 3 years at the franchise.